-What’s the difference between self-isolation, social distancing and social shielding?
+What’s the difference between self-isolation, social distancing and shielding?

-- Staying away from other people in your home.
+- limiting contact with other people in your home.
 Try to keep at least 3 steps (2 metres) away from others, particularly people over 70 or with a long-term condition

-Social distancing is about ways to avoid catching and spreading coronavirus.
-It is the guidance that applies to everyone, unless you are self-isolating or social shielding.
+Social distancing is the guidance that applies to everyone, unless you are self-isolating or practising shielding.

 You can help control the spread of coronavirus by following the social distancing guidance, washing your hands regularly, working from home if you can and using a face covering.

-Shielding is a way to protect people who are extremely vulnerable from coming into contact with coronavirus by minimising all interaction between them and other people.
+At the start of the pandemic, this group were advised to practise shielding.
+Shielding is a way to limit CEV people from coming into contact with coronavirus by minimising all interaction between them and other people.

 People in this group who think they’ve developed coronavirus symptoms of coronavirus should get advice from the NHS 111 online service or call NHS 111 as soon as they get symptoms.